If you're a job seeker in today's market, chances are pretty good that you've been asked to do a video interview.

 Part 1: How Video Interviews Work

-If you want to prepare for video interviews the right way, you will need to start by understanding how video interview platforms work.
+If you want to prepare for video interviews the right way, you will need to start by understanding how these one way video interview platforms work.

 For this guide, we will mostly take examples from the most popular one, HireVue.